Broly157/auto.sh/README.md

 I have just collected all the tool's that i found Best for doing the Recon Part of your Hunting.
 So that we can get some time to do some manual recon by our own.

-I have listed the Name of the Owner of the Tools and their Twitter Handle.
+I have listed the Name of the Owner of the Tools and their Twitter Handle.(In install.sh)

 I hope you all will find this useful in your Hunting.